Atmospheric specific humidity (column/profile)

 HRIR (High-Resolution Infrared Radiometer)

 IRIS (Infrared Interferometer Spectrometer)

-Vertical profiles of temperature, water vapor, ozone, and chemical species; interferograms/spectral measurements
+Vertical profiles of temperature, water vapour, ozone, and chemical species; interferograms/spectral measurements

 IRLS (Interrogation, Recording, Location System)